 Paediatrics & Endocrinology

-Endocrine problems in childhood include hypothyroidism, hyperthyroidism, hypogonadism, precocious puberty, growth hormone deficiency presenting as failure to thrive and short stature, diabetes mellitus and diabetes insipidus
+Endocrine problems in childhood include hypothyroidism, hyperthyroidism, hypogonadism, precocious puberty, growth deficiency presenting as failure to thrive and short stature, diabetes mellitus and diabetes insipidus

 Issues Affecting Children